Maliksarmad01/Food-Restaurant-Website-using-HTML-CSS-And-JavaScript-With-Php/README.md

-Here’s your content formatted properly for a GitHub README file:

----

 # Food Website using HTML, CSS, JavaScript, and PHP

 This is a Food Restaurant-based website designed using HTML, CSS, JavaScript, and PHP for backend processing, with PhpMyAdmin (XAMPP) used for database management.